How To - Build a Cross-Band Full-Duplex AllStar Node Using a Mobile Radio

 Wiring Notes

 Power cords should be as short as possible and no more than one fuse should be used.
 Mobile radios often have power cables with 2-3 separate fuses, then another fuse inside the radio, and yet more fuses in the PowerPole distribution box/outlet.
-This results in as many as 5 fuses and 10+ feet of power wire, which over time often causes unreliable power connectivity and large voltage drops.
+This results in as many as 5 fuses and 10+ feet of power wire, which over time often causes unreliable power connectivity and voltage drops.
 Therefore I try to keep radio power cords no more than 6 feet in length, with no more than one fuse in the cable (in addition to fuses I have in my power distribution box).

 The above details will result in a nicely-integrated compact node with a single power cord.